 2. James Bond

 Time for action.
-With over 24 films and 12 actors playing Ian Fleming’s fictional character, James Bond, you will not be bored by this series in cinematic classics.
+With over 24 films and 12 actors playing Ian Fleming’s fictional character, James Bond, you will not be bored by this series of cinematic classics.
 With the first film coming out in 1962, every movie will offer you a lesson in developing an array of communicative skills.
-Each secret agent played by British actors all have different accents and quirks in their acting skills.
+Each secret agent played by British actors has different accents and quirks in their acting skills.
 Learn how to bond with English grammar with Bond, James Bond.